Privacy Policy

 3.9.)
 Right to restriction of processing

 You have the right to request that the processing of your personal data be restricted.
-You can contact us at any time using the address provided in the imprint.
 The right to restrict processing exists in the following cases:

 If you have restricted the processing of your personal data, these data may – with the exception of storage – only be processed with your consent or for the establishment, exercise or defence of legal claims or to protect the rights of another natural or legal person or for reasons of important public interest of the European Union or a Member State.